-the regulation and any specific provisions of the regulation that have been challenged by public comment."
+Scope of standard's application.
+Under existing law, an agency must demonstrate the necessity of "each provision" of a proposed regulation.
+The proposed law refines the scope of necessity review, providing that an agency proposing a regulation must demonstrate the necessity of "major provisions of the regulation and any specific provisions of the regulation that have been challenged by public comment."
 This provides focused and efficient review of the need for a regulation in general and of the need for specific controversial provisions.
 It avoids the inefficient "shotgun" approach of existing law, which requires the justification of every separate provision.

 Evidence supporting determination.
 The proposed law authorizes an agency to provide its rationale for the necessity of a regulation in lieu of facts or expert opinion showing the need for the regulation.
 To do so, the agency must explain why, as a practical matter, factual evidence or expert opinion cannot be provided.
-This rule recognizes that some policy decisions depend on the expert judgment of the agency and cannot be justified by factual evidence.
-For example, where an agency is anticipating a problem that has not yet occurred, it may be difficult or impossible to find data relating to that problem.
+This rule recognizes that some policy decisions depend on the expert judgment of the agency and cannot be justified with factual evidence.
+For example, where an agency anticipates a problem that has not yet occurred, it may be difficult or impossible to find data relating to that problem.
 In such a case, the agency must act on its informed assessment of the situation.